 ACEP hopes that our members' experiences with mergers and acquisitions provide legislators and regulators with a comprehensive view of the labor-related impacts of mergers in emergency medicine and perhaps in health care more broadly.
-Based on these responses, we provide the following conclusions and recommendations for policymakers' consideration:

-- 1. While there are some benefits to acquisitions and mergers, including the ability for EM practices to stay profitable and negotiate fairly with insurance companies, the potential anti-competitive labor-related effects must not be ignored since they could impact wages, non-cash benefits, right to due process, autonomy for medical decision-making, and the ability to serve patients. - 2.
-The FTC and DOJ must ensure that their guidelines for evaluating mergers include a detailed assessment of these labor-related impacts. - 3.
-Based on the revised guidelines, the FTC and DOJ must investigate those mergers and acquisitions that have led directly to anti-competitive and harmful practices, including, but not limited to: - a.
-Reduced wages and/or non-cash benefits; - b.
-Infringement of the right to due process; - c.
-Interference with provider autonomy to make independent medical decisions that benefit their patients; - d.
-Inability to find a job or undue imposed restrictions on ability to switch jobs; - e.
-Practices, such as the use of a less-skilled health care workforce, that put profits over patient care.
+While there are some benefits to acquisitions and mergers, including the ability for EM practices to stay profitable and negotiate fairly with insurance companies, the potential anti-competitive labor-related effects must not be ignored since they may affect wages, non-cash benefits, rights to due process, autonomy for medical decision-making, and the ability to serve patients.

 ACEP is proud to have its own antitrust policy in place to ensure that as a medical society it does not play any role in the competitive decisions of its members or their employees, nor in any way restrict competition among members or potential members.
 Rather, it serves as a forum for a free and open discussion of diverse opinions without in any way attempting to encourage or sanction any particular business practice.
+Additionally, ACEP also has a policy on private equity and corporate investment in emergency medicine.